tm-0430/spindle/docs/@solana-agent-kit/plugin-defi/variables/default.md

 3. Set the maximum price closer to the initial price

 ### Note for experts:
-The Wrhirlpool program initializes the Whirlpool with the in a specific order.
+The Whirlpool program initializes the Whirlpool in a specific order.
 This might not be the order you expect, so the function checks the order and adjusts the inverts the prices.
 This means that on-chain the Whirlpool might be configured as USDC/SHARK instead of SHARK/USDC, and the on-chain price will be 1/`initialPrice`.
 This will not affect the price of the token as you intended it to be.